mulgadc/spinifex/docs/COMMANDS.md

 the node owning the targeted reservation (targeted-by-id only; `open` auto-matching is not supported).
 The combination with `--placement` (group) is rejected. `describe-instances` then reports the instance's `CapacityReservationId`.

+`modify-instance-metadata-options` is the only metadata-options mutator — AWS has no `get-instance-metadata-options` API, so the per-instance block is read through `describe-instances`.
+Only the hop limit is mutable; `--http-tokens optional` and the other posture-weakening values are refused with `UnsupportedOperation`, since the platform enforces IMDSv2 permanently. `run-instances --metadata-options` runs the same validation at launch.

 ### EC2 — IAM Instance Profile Associations